 - Kathy’s free Chicago-themed memory game template with 24 photos (each sized at 2 x 2 inches)

-- Four sheets ink-jet-printable cotton fabric by Electric Quilt Printables
+- Inkjet printable cotton fabric by Electric Quilt Printables (4 sheets)

 - Thread